 For the filling:

 - Place the blueberries in an 8×8 casserole baking dish and sprinkle with arrowroot flour.
 Stir lemon juice into the maple syrup and pour over the blueberries.

 - Stir the blueberries until they are well-coated with the arrowroot, maple syrup and lemon juice, then set aside.

-- In a medium bowl, combine all the dry ingredients needed for the crisp – oats, almonds, almond flour, and salt.
+- In a medium bowl, combine all the dry ingredients needed for the crisp – oats, walnuts, almond flour, and salt.
 Stir until well-combined.

 - Add the coconut oil/butter and maple syrup to the crisp mixture and stir again.